 Solution: We Walk Our Talk.

 If we set a rule, then we have to be willing to follow it with ourselves.
 There are certain rules that apply to children that don’t apply to adults.
 Many of these are built-in of every fabric and structure of our lives.
 And as children see it repeatedly over and over, these are not problematic because like it or not they reflect reality.
 The problem occurs in more of the ongoing day-to-day routines where we expect our children to do one thing and we do another.
 It’s just hard to keep a household going in a peaceful loving way when we set up our lives in this manner.

 Critical Mistake Three: Setting Rules That Do Not Reflect Reality.
 I find that every parent has a positive intention behind their rules.
 However, many of these rules do not reflect the reality we live in.
 And thus, often waste both parent and child energy.
 For example, we can waste extraordinary amounts of energy by focusing on rules that are arbitrary and have no real-life parallel.
 Examples could be at our home, you don’t eat with your elbows on the table or you must put away your shoes first and then you can hang up your coat.

 Solution: Have Reality-based Rules.
 You can’t eat unless you wash your hands.
-Learning to wash our hands before eating tends to be supported of health.
+Learning to wash our hands before eating tends to be supportive of health.
 Good rule!
 You lose it if you throw it inside.
 Good rule!
 It preserves what we care about.
 You repair it or replace it if you have a tantrum and break it.
 Good rule!
-Again, it parallels what happens in a real world.
+Again, it parallels what happens in the real world.
 The more we can stick with reality, the more we establish rules that are really

 make sense and more importantly reality-based rules prepare our children for the future.